DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |TypeUnicode| replace:: type any character by its Unicode value
 .. |VolumeDown| replace:: the Android Volume Down key (applies to the current audio stream)
 .. |VolumeUp| replace:: the Android Volume Up key (applies to the current audio stream)
+.. |WifiSettings| replace:: go to the Wi-Fi Settings screen